 We welcome donations to Special Collections.
 As outlined in our Collection Development Policy, we will consider donations that support the primary mission of Special Collections, which is to support the undergraduate research and education mission of UNC Asheville by providing unique primary and secondary research materials that document local and regional history and culture.

-While the primary collection focus is on Asheville and Western North Carolina, other collection areas will be considered if they directly support undergraduate curricula and research at UNC Asheville.
+Our primary collection focus is on materials documenting Asheville and Western North Carolina.
+However, other collection areas will be considered if they directly support undergraduate curricula and research at UNC Asheville.
 Collection Development decisions will be made by the Head of Special Collections in consultation with the University Librarian.

-Donations may include materials from individuals, civic groups, government and non-profit agencies, businesses, religious organizations, cultural organizations, and others that reflect the diverse history and culture of Asheville and Western North Carolina.
-Materials collected include manuscripts, correspondence, personal papers, photographs, diaries, maps, oral histories, books, pamphlets, newspapers, publications, and similar materials.
+We accept donations from individuals, civic groups, government and non-profit agencies, businesses, religious organizations, cultural organizations, and other groups that reflect the diverse history and culture of Asheville and Western North Carolina.
+Materials collected may include manuscripts, correspondence, personal papers, photographs, diaries, maps, oral histories, books, pamphlets, newspapers, publications, and similar materials.

 Donations of materials are considered gifts to Special Collections and will become a permanent part of Special Collections.
 Donors are required to sign a Donor Agreement and Deed of Gift Form.
 Donated materials will be organized according to archival principles, stored in secure conditions, and will be made available to researchers in a supervised, secure environment.

 For potential donations that fall outside of Special Collections Collection Development Policy, please refer to the Ramsey Library Gifts Policy.